String (music): Flatwound

-Flatwound strings also have either a round or hex core.
-However, the winding wire has a rounded square cross-section that has a shallower profile (in cross-section) when tightly wound.
+Flatwound strings are strings that have either a round or hex core, and have winding wire that has a rounded square cross-section that has a shallower profile (in cross-section) when tightly wound.
 This makes for more comfortable playing, and decreased wear for frets and fretboards (this makes them a popular choice for fretless instruments).
 Squeaking sounds due to fingers sliding along the strings are also decreased significantly.
 Flatwound strings also have a longer playable life because of smaller grooves for dirt and oil to build up in.

-On the other hand, flatwound strings sound less bright than roundwounds and tend to be harder to bend.
-Flatwounds also usually cost more than roundwounds because of less demand, less production, and higher overhead costs.
+On the other hand, flatwound strings sound less bright than roundwounds and tend to be harder to bend, thus produce vibrato.
+Flatwounds also are more expensive than roundwounds because of less demand, less production, and higher overhead costs.
 Manufacturing is also more difficult, as precise alignment of the flat sides of the winding must be maintained (some rotation of the winding on roundwound strings is acceptable).

 Modern bowed strings are plain (typically the higher-pitched, thinner strings) or flatwound, to allow smooth playing and reduce bow hair breakage.
 There is a niche market for roundwound fiddle strings.

-Halfwound, ground wound, pressure wound
+Halfround, halfwound, ground wound, pressure wound

-Halfwound strings, ground wound strings, or pressure wound strings are a cross between roundwound and flatwound.
+Halfround (also referred to as halfwound, ground wound, or pressure wound strings) are string that are cross between roundwound and flatwound.
 Such strings are usually made by winding round wire around a round or hex core first, then polishing, grinding (thus the name, ground wound) or pressing the exterior part of the winding until it is practically flat.
 This results in the flat, comfortable playing feel of flatwounds, along with less squeaking, with a brightness generally between roundwounds and flatwounds.
 The polishing process removes almost half of the winding wire's mass; thus, to compensate for it, manufacturers use winding wire of a heavier gauge.
 Because of the extra manufacturing process involved, they are normally more expensive than roundwounds, but less than flatwounds.

+Hex wound

+Hex wound strings are basically hexagon shaped versions of round wound strings in which they have a hex core with a round winding that is wrapped in the shape of a hexagon.
+This winding process solves the second problem: it secures the winding around the core so it cannot rotate and slip under the fingers, and it improves tone due to closer bond between the core and the winding.
+The drawback that hex wound strings used to have was that hexagonal corners are less comfortable for fingers, and wear down the fingerboard and fret wire even faster than regular round wound strings; that drawback has been addressed by having the corners slightly rounded to make them more comfortable on the fingers and to protect the fingerboard and frets from scratches.

-Core Types
+Core types

 There are two types, or shapes, of core wire typically used in wound strings.